duojs/duo/Readme.md

 $ duo -t js < in.js > out.js
 ```

-Just be aware that Duo no longer knows where the file is coming from so it's best for simple scripts that don't use relative `require(...)`'s
+> When you use `stdin` please be aware that Duo no longer knows where the file is coming from so it's best for simple scripts that don't use relative `require(...)`'s

 ### ii.
 Components